auliaschiseo/qfgblog/README.md

 > QFG is short for Queer Folks Gathering a community trying to create a safe space for young-adult queer folks in Indonesia.
 This website project is meant to be a website for those looking for more informations about the community or simply find blog publications by the community.

+> For this non-profit website, we are using Void-astro theme.

 # Void-Astro

 > 🧑‍🚀 Void-Astro is a minimalistic blog starter template designed for developers and writers who appreciate simplicity and elegance.
 Built with [Astro](https://astro.build/), this template leverages the power of [TailwindCSS](https://tailwindcss.com/) for styling and comes with a built-in dark mode, making it aesthetically pleasing and easy on the eyes.